 Woodlot licences are often located close to communities and schools and play host to fieldtrips for students of all ages – from elementary school to post secondary – providing educational opportunities in an outdoor classroom.

 An educational “walk in the woods” can include lessons in things as simple as identifying tree species and counting tree rings and as complex as managing watersheds and wildlife habitat in a sustainable working forest.

-The FBCWA has a resource package available to provide education on BC’s forests, protecting forest values and resources and how they can be managed by visiting woodlot licences around BC.
+The FBCWA has a resource package available for elementary school aged children on BC’s forests and how they can be sustainably managed by visiting woodlot licences around BC.

 The resource package includes a video and coloring/activity book Ollie’s Woodlot Adventures.
 To request complimentary activity books, email firstname.lastname@example.org or download the digital version below: